History of the United Kingdom: Great Depression

 The Great Depression originated in the United States in late 1929 and quickly spread to the world.
-Britain had never experienced the boom that had characterized the US, Germany, Canada and Australia in the 1920s, so its bust appeared less severe.
+Britain had never experienced the boom that had characterised the US, Germany, Canada and Australia in the 1920s, so its bust appeared less severe.
 Britain's world trade fell in half (1929–1933), the output of heavy industry fell by a third, employment profits plunged in nearly all sectors.
 At the depth in summer 1932, registered unemployed numbered 3.5 million, and many more had only part-time employment.
 Experts tried to remain optimistic.
 John Maynard Keynes, who had not predicted the slump, said, "'There will be no serious direct consequences in London.
 We find the look ahead decidedly encouraging."

 On the left figures such as Sidney and Beatrice Webb, J. A. Hobson, and G. D. H. Cole repeated the warnings they had been making for years about the imminent death of capitalism, only now far more people paid attention.
 Starting in 1935 the Left Book Club provided a new warning every month, and built up the credibility of Soviet-style socialism as an alternative.

 Particularly hardest hit by economic problems were the north of England, Scotland, Northern Ireland and Wales; unemployment reached 70% in some areas at the start of the 1930s (with more than 3 million out of work nationally) and many families depended entirely on the dole.

-In 1936, by which time unemployment was lower, 200 unemployed men made a highly publicized march from Jarrow to London in a bid to show the plight of the industrial poor.
-Although much romanticized by the Left, the Jarrow Crusade marked a deep split in the Labour Party and resulted in no government action.
+In 1936, by which time unemployment was lower, 200 unemployed men made a highly publicised march from Jarrow to London in a bid to show the plight of the industrial poor.
+Although much romanticised by the Left, the Jarrow Crusade marked a deep split in the Labour Party and resulted in no government action.
 Unemployment remained high until the war absorbed all the job seekers.
 George Orwell's book The Road to Wigan Pier gives a bleak overview of the hardships of the time.